dpfens/dpfens.github.io/blog/_posts/2021-02-05-data-driven-track-field.md

 One particularly effective approach involves dividing a given performance by a relevant record - be it local, regional, national, or world record at the time the race took place.
 This method allows us to contextualize a performance within its specific temporal and geographical framework.
 For instance, a 10.00-second 100-meter dash in 1990 would be evaluated differently than the same time achieved in 2024, as the world record and overall competitive landscape have evolved.

 By expressing performances as a percentage of the corresponding record, we create a normalized scale that accounts for the general progression of the sport.
 This normalization enables us to compare performances across different events, genders, and time periods with greater fairness.
 A performance that is 98% of a world record in the marathon can be meaningfully compared to one that is 97% of a world record in the long jump, despite the vastly different nature of these events.

+Let's examine how this works with real performances.
+Consider three remarkable achievements from different eras: Paavo Nurmi's 14:28.2 5000m from 1924, Emil Zatopek's 13:57.2 from 1954, and Joshua Cheptegei's 12:35.36 from 2020.
+At first glance, Nurmi's time might appear modest by today's standards.
+However, when we normalize these performances against the world records of their respective eras (14:28.2 versus 14:28.2 in 1924, 13:57.2 versus 13:51.2 in 1954, and 12:35.36 versus 12:35.36 in 2020), we see that Nurmi's run was 100% of the world record, Zatopek's was 99.3%, and Cheptegei's was 100%.
+This normalization reveals that all three performances were extraordinarily close in relative quality, despite spanning nearly a century and differing by almost two minutes in absolute terms.

+This becomes even more powerful when comparing across events.
+Take Eliud Kipchoge's 2:01:09 marathon from 2022 (approximately 99.8% of the existing record) and Armand Duplantis's 6.23m pole vault from 2023 (100% as the current record).
+Despite these performances occurring in radically different disciplines - one endurance-based and one technical - our normalization method allows us to appreciate that both performances represent similar levels of excellence relative to their events.

 This approach has several advantages.
 First, it automatically accounts for the inherent differences in absolute times across distances.
 A 10:00 3000m and a 15:00 5000m might seem hard to compare directly, but if we know they're both 90% of their respective world records, we can immediately grasp their similar levels of excellence.
 Second, by using records relevant to the time period when a race took place, we can make fairer historical comparisons, acknowledging that a 4:05 mile in 1950 is a very different achievement than the same time today.